aquanetwork/aquachain/README.md

 ### Use JSON-RPC for local copy of block explorer, or MEW.

-Example command line for mining and using a LOCALLY stored copy of MEW AND the block explorer(found at http://explorer.aquanetwork.co):
+If you want to use the json-rpc, you must use a command line such as this:

 ```
-aquachain --mine --rpc --rpccorsdomain='*' --rpcvhosts='*' --rpcapi 'eth,aqua,web3' console
+aquachain --rpc --rpccorsdomain='*' --rpcvhosts='*' --rpcapi 'eth,aqua,web3' console
 ```

 This will listen on port 8543, so make sure to use 'http://localhost' and '8543' when setting up MEW custom node.